What biochemical blood test is normal? table. Normal cholesterol value in women

 Indications for analysis

-As a rule, a biochemical blood test is prescribed for women by a doctor for diagnostic purposes, if violations of the norms are found in the work of certain organs, or the general condition of the patient.
-Also, the procedure is carried out to check the quality of the prescribed treatment for already identified diseases.
+As a rule, a biochemical blood test is prescribed to women by a doctor for diagnostic purposes, when violations of the norms are detected in the functioning of certain organs, or the general condition of the patient.
+The procedure is also carried out to check the quality of the prescribed treatment for already identified diseases.
 At the same time, the list of necessary indicators is determined by the doctor individually for each case.

-Indications for analysis may be problems with the following organs:
+Indications for analysis may include problems with the following organs:

 • liver;